VeraPoletaeva87/nodejs2024Q1-service/README.md

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

-## Testing

-In a new terminal:

-npm run test

 ### Auto-fix and format